Sign up for weekly AppOps insights.

 Data classification is a critical aspect of data governance that focuses on categorizing data based on its sensitivity, as well as its significance to the organization.
 You use data classification to determine who can access which data and what level of security is allocated to each data type.

 Data classification simplifies data management by delineating security levels and access controls.
-This leads to more efficient use of data and enhanced data security.
+This leads to more efficient use of data, as well as enhanced data security.
 When it comes to SOX compliance, robust data classification is key to ensuring financially impactful data is managed and used appropriately.
-Learn more about data classification.
+Learn more about data classification in Salesforce.

 Why do you need data classification?